risk-first/website/menagerie/Complexity-Risk.md

 > There’s a subtle reason that programmers always want to throw away the code and start over.
 The reason is that they think the old code is a mess.
 And here is the interesting observation: they are probably wrong.
 The reason that they think the old code is a mess is because of a cardinal, fundamental law of programming:  _It’s harder to read code than to write it._    - [Things You Should Never Do, Part 1, _Joel Spolsky_](https://www.joelonsoftware.com/2000/04/06/things-you-should-never-do-part-i/)

 Whichever option you choose, this is a [Dead End](#dead-end-risk) because with hindsight, it would probably have been better to do authentication in a common way _once_.
-But it's hard to see these dead-ends up-front because of the complexity of the choices in front of you.
+But it's hard to see these dead-ends up-front because of the complexity of the system in front of you.

 Sometimes, the path across the [Risk Landscape](Risk-Landscape) will take you to dead ends, and the only benefit to be gained is experience.
 No one deliberately chooses a dead end - often you can take an action that doesn't pay off, but frequently the dead end appears from nowhere:  it's a [Hidden Risk](Glossary#hidden-risk).
 The source of a lot of this hidden risk is the complexity of the [risk landscape](Glossary#risk-landscape).